The Developer's First Backtesting Loop: Start With Evidence, Not Optimism

 Log the raw inputs, the selected contract, the quote used for pricing, the rejected alternatives, and the final trade row.
 Then log the summary separately: return, drawdown, Sharpe, trade count, coverage, and any robustness diagnostics.

-This separation matters because debugging a backtest is often about finding the first wrong assumption, not the final bad number.
+This separation keeps debugging focused on the first wrong assumption, not the final bad number.
 If a strategy improves after a code change, you need to know whether the signal improved or the simulator became more permissive.

 Decide What Promotion Means